• Skip to primary navigation

 Phonetic Books for Beginning Readers

 Finding decodable reading books for early readers can be quite a challenge!
 Below are some of the books we have in our classroom.
-The Peacekeeper Series I absolutely love the Peacekeeper Series available on Montessori Services.
-Each story is set in a Montessori classroom and shows how the children prevent or resolve a conflict.
-The words are phonetically […]
+The Peacekeeper Series I absolutely love the Peacekeeper Series (unfortunately, these are no longer available).
+Each story is set in a Montessori classroom and shows how the children prevent or resolve a […]

 Filed Under: Early Childhood Curriculum Tagged With: EC Language